khlanna/appcharge/README.md

 ### Open Graph Images

 - OG images are generated dynamically via an API route using `@vercel/og` for rich social sharing previews.
+- The OG image URL uses `NEXT_PUBLIC_BASE_URL` so it works in both local and production environments.

 ### Known Limitations

 - **Localhost OG images** cannot be previewed on Facebook/Twitter; you must deploy to a public URL to test social sharing.
 - **No client-side search/filter**: All product fetching is server-side for simplicity.
 - **No persistent cart or checkout**: This is a demo storefront, not a full e-commerce solution.
+- **No unit tests included**: I did not have time to write unit tests because I needed to learn how Open Graph image generation works and how to use ShadCN/UI components for the first time.

 ---